 - Area scan.
 These cameras take pictures in a single frame using a rectangular sensor.
 The number of pixels in the sensor corresponds to the width and height of the image.
 Area scan cameras are used for scanning objects that are the same size in terms of width and height.

 - Line scan.
 These cameras build an image pixel by pixel.
-They are suited for taking images of items in motion or of irregular sizes.
+They're suited for taking images of items in motion or of irregular sizes.
 The sensor passes in a linear motion over an object when taking the picture.
-Line scan cameras are not as limited to specific resolution the way area scan cameras are.
+Line scan cameras aren't as limited to specific resolutions the way area scan cameras are.

 Camera lenses vary in optical quality.
 Two important specifications in any vision system are the sensitivity and the resolution of the lens, which have the following characteristics:

 - Sensitivity is the ability of a machine to see in dim light or to detect weak impulses at invisible wavelengths.

 - Resolution is the extent to which a machine can differentiate between objects.

 In general, the greater the resolution, the more confined the field of vision.
 Sensitivity and resolution are interdependent.
 If other factors are constant, increasing the sensitivity reduces the resolution, and increasing the resolution reduces the sensitivity.